 The Company may have been deemed to have experienced changes in ownership which may impose limitations on its ability to utilize net operating loss carryforwards under Section 382 of the internal Revenue Code.
-However, this deferred tax asset is fully offset by a valuation allowance.
+However, as the deferred tax asset is fully offset by a valuation allowance, the Company has not yet conducted a Section 382 study to determine the extent of any such limitations.

-The Company has analyzed its income tax positions using the criteria required by financial accounting standards and concluded that as of December 31, 2009 and 2008, it has no material uncertain tax positions and no interest or penalties have been accrued.
+The Company has analyzed its income tax positions using the criteria required by financial accounting standards and concluded that as of December 31, 2011 and 2010, it has no material uncertain tax positions and no interest or penalties have been accrued.
 The Company has elected to recognize any estimated penalties and interest on its income tax liabilities as a component of its provision for income taxes.